Life Events - Retiring from the University of Michigan:

 Recreation Sports Facilities

+Retirees may continue to use university recreational facilities by purchasing a membership.
 For more information on membership, contact the Recreational Sports Business Office:

 Central Campus Recreation Building (CCRB)